dorhelium/ImageClassification/README.md

 ## Remarks

 The code for ResNet is adapted from the [torchvision library](https://pytorch.org/docs/stable/torchvision/models.html) (official PyTorch module with network architectures, image transformations and others) implementation.
 ResNet were originally designed for ImageNet competition, which was a color (3-channel) image classification task with 1000 classes.
 MNIST dataset howerver only contains 10 classes and it’s images are in the grayscale (1-channel).
 Therefore, the original implementation is adjusted accordingly to fit the features in MNIST dataset.
+An adapted VGGnet model in also included in the scripts.

  <img src="/images/results.png" >